-During the assessment/service planning process, potential waiver participants are advised of their right to appeal and participate in a fair hearing when they are adversely impacted, i.e., denied services, feel their freedom of choice in selecting HCBS vs. institutional services or provider(s) is denied, he/she is in disagreement with the level of care determination or service planning results, and/or services are reduced, suspended or terminated.
-This information/process is discussed with the participant by DSDS.
+During the assessment/service planning process, potential waiver participants are advised of their right to appeal and participate in a fair hearing when they are adversely impacted, i.e., denied services, feel their freedom of choice in selecting Home and Community-Based Services (HCBS) vs. institutional services or provider(s) is denied, he/she is in disagreement with the level of care determination or service planning results, and/or is in disagreement when services are reduced, suspended, or terminated.
+This information/process is discussed with the participant by the Division of Senior and Disability Services (DSDS).
 This information is also provided in writing to the participant when services are recommended; the participant will be requested to sign an acknowledgement that the appeal/fair hearing process has been explained to him/her.

-In the event of an adverse action as described above, the waiver participant is advised verbally of the proposed action.
-The participant also receives a written adverse action notice that specifies the proposed adverse action, his/her right to appeal the action and to request a fair hearing on the action, and confirmation that the request for a hearing must be made within 90 days of receipt of the adverse action notice.
-The written adverse action notice also advises the participant that if a hearing is requested within 10 calendar days of receipt of the adverse action notice, services will continue as authorized at that time pending the hearing decision.
+In the event of an adverse action as described above, the waiver participant is advised verbally of the proposed action by DSDS.
+The participant also receives a written adverse action notice that specifies the proposed adverse action, his/her right to appeal the action and to request a fair hearing on the action, and confirmation the request for a hearing must be made within 90 days of receipt of the adverse action notice.
+The written adverse action notice also advises the participant if a hearing is requested within 10 calendar days of receipt of the adverse action notice, services will continue as authorized at that time pending the hearing decision.

-Participants can appeal the adverse action and request a hearing in writing, or may verbally contact DSDS, who will assist in the completion of the request for hearing form and submit it to the Department of Social Services, Division of Legal Services for the participant.
+Participants can appeal the adverse action and request a hearing in writing, or may verbally contact DSDS, who will assist in the completion of the request for hearing form and submit it to the Department of Social Services (DSS), Division of Legal Services (DLS) for the participant.